Cruckton: Village

 In 1870–72, John Marius Wilson's The Imperial Gazetteer of England and Wales described Cruckton like this:

 "CRUCKTON, a chapelry, with a village, in Pontesbury parish, Salop; 3 miles WSW of Shrewsbury town and r[ailway]. station.
 Post town, Shrewsbury.
 Real property,[value] £4,981.
 Pop[ulation]., 155.
 The property is divided among a few.
 Cruckton Hall is the seat of the Harrieses.
 The living is a p[erpetual]. curacy, annexed to the second Pontesbury rectory, in the diocese of Hereford.
 The church is good."

 The village has a crescent of council-built houses, called Church Close (originally Rural Cottages).
 They were built in 1949, close to St Thomas' Church.
 The latter was built (with Edward Haycock as architect) as a daughter church to the then parish church at Pontesbury in 1840 and closed by 1985, since when it has been a private home called Church House.
 At the time of the crescent's building the site of a Roman villa was found on the green.

+Fitzroy Academy

-Cruckton's publicly funded Cruckton Hall School, opened in 1978, is for boys with special needs or behavioural challenges associated with autism spectrum disorders, including autism and Asperger syndrome.
+The publicly-funded Cruckton Hall School, opened in 1978, was a specialist boarding school for boys with special needs or behavioural challenges associated with autism spectrum disorders, including autism and Asperger syndrome.

+Cruckton Hall School closed in the late 2010s, amid allegations of serious abuse.
+Several things had happened earlier in that decade that may have led to it - the retirement of its original headmaster, many other staff leaving, and a change of ownership from Young Options Group to Kisimul Group.

+The site is now the Headquarters of the New Reflexions group, a specialist-school organisation, providing for children who have emotional behavioural difficulties.
+Their Fitzroy Academy was opened on the site in February 2022.